Frequently Asked Questions: Choosing the right foreign rescue

 12. Ask for video and more video of the dogs or cats that interest you.
 You can really tell a lot from a video, and if something doesn't look or feel right, voice your worry to the rescue.
 A good rescue will be happy to put your mind at ease and discuss your concerns.

 13. Do you have a UK based contact as well as contact with rescuers abroad?

 14. Does the rescue dual microchip register the cat or dog to themselves and the new owner?
 This is a good indication that they are keen to be responsible.

 15. Is the organisation you are looking at a registered charity or not?
-There are some really fantastic charities who are not actually registered, but those that are have additional obligations to fulfil their charity commissions which adds another level of assurance.
+There are some really fantastic rescues that are not actually UK registered charities, but those that are have additional obligations to fulfil their charity commissions which adds another level of assurance.

 Last but not least, don't be driven by those awful pictures that you see online and jump in without doing your research first.
 There are some great informative articles to read to make sure a foreign rescue is right for you and your family.